 Since last year, Miguel and I know that his cousin will get married in the US by 2019.
-We both have plans to visit the US to attend the wedding, but it wasn’t finalized until March this year.
-I can say that we weren’t prepared, and we had to rush our requirements for the US tourist visa application.
+We both have plans to visit the US to attend the wedding, but we only got confirmation until March this year.
+I can say that did not prepare soon, and we needed to rush our requirements for the US tourist visa application.
 I know all the horror stories about the US visa application—especially when you have the Philippines passport, so I felt uneasy that I only have less than two months to prepare.

 Long story short, applying for a US tourist visa is a lot easier than the Schengen visa.
-Both Miguel and I were granted visas for 10 years.
+Both Miguel and I got 10 years of validity in our US visa.
 I will share my US visa application experience in Stockholm, and Miguel’s US visa application in Manila.

 US Tourist Visa Application

 The US Embassy only requires a few documents necessary for your visa application.
 Depending on where you live & where you have strong ties, you can find detailed instructions about the visa application at http://www.ustraveldocs.com/ then select your specific location.

 Each country has different visa application steps and requirements, so it’s necessary that you know where you are applying.
 Prepare and pay $160 for your visa application.
 It’s quite expensive for a visa application, but it’ll be worth it in the end.
 Especially when they granted you a 10-year multiple entries visa!

 Before you schedule an interview, you need to pay and submit the DS-160 application form.
 Review the form first before filling it out and submitting out.
 You only need to provide the correct information and answers to the questions.
 Here’s a sample DS-160 application form.